 I trained as a figure painter for four years at Macalester College in St. Paul, MN, USA.
 Afterwards, I moved to South Korea to teach English for three years, and traveled for another year to Thailand, China, Indonesia, Costa Rica, and northern Iraq.

-I moved back to Wisconsin from England to join the Graphic Design and Illustration teaching department at Madison Area Technical College.
+I moved back to Wisconsin from England in 2015 to join the Graphic Design and Illustration teaching department at Madison Area Technical College.
 You can find me most days in the Drawing Studio with charcoal fingerprints on my forehead.
 I do my best work at a drawing desk called Henry, with a snuffling spaniel, Charlie, at my feet.